 Chris has led the global consumer insights team at the Gallo Winery since March, 2006.
 Since joining Gallo, Chris has reshaped the consumer insights function to focus on driving consumer and shopper learning into the decision-making process throughout the winery.
 Chris brings a CPG discipline to the art of understanding the wine consumer.
 He began his career in 1988 at General Mills, and went on from there to assignments at the former Pillsbury Company, Citibank, Pepsi, and Colgate-Palmolive.
 Prior to joining Gallo, Chris was Global Director of Consumer Insights for the Personal Care Division of Colgate-Palmolive.
 Chris earned his Bachelor of Arts in US History from Yale University in 1984 and his Master of Science in Management from the Sloan School of Management at MIT in 1987.
 Chris lives in Modesto, CA with his partner, Dan Centeno, and their canine "daughter", Lucha.

-Paul Banas is a Sr. Category Insights Manager in the Consumer Insights and Strategy group for the Oscar Mayer business unit of Kraft Foods.
+Paul Banas is director of Consumer Insights and Strategy at Kraft Foods.
 Paul is an experienced marketing research professional, with over 16 years of researching and developing consumer insights, focused mainly on the consumer packaged goods industry.
 His research on Kraft brands has spanned multiple aspects of the business, including new product development, integrated marketing communication and advertising research, brand positioning, and digital media and marketing.
 Within his current role at Oscar Mayer, Paul is championing efforts to increase the role of digital as a critical part of the future of marketing research, especially in the areas of social media listening, social media tracking and measurement, and digital advertising analytics.

 Jake Beniflah, Ph.D., is the executive director of the Center for Multicultural Science.
 He has spent the last 20-years working in the advertising industry with leading marketing organizations to drive ROI for Hispanic and mainstream consumers.
 Jake received a Ph.D. in business administration from Golden Gate University in 2010.